Plant Street Market in Winter Garden Brings Hipster Vibe

-The Plant Street Market is part of a nationwide trend of indoor markets with multiple vendors selling everything from locally sourced pork belly to organic beets to candles crafted from soy wax.
+The Plant Street Market in Winter Garden is part of a nationwide trend of indoor markets with multiple vendors selling everything from locally sourced pork belly to organic beets to candles crafted from soy wax.
 Lattes concocted from fair-trade coffee and an array of cold-pressed juice drinks?
 Get in line and place your order.

 Yeah, we get the concept in Portland, Oregon and Maine, but in “sleepy” Winter Garden, Fla., pop.
 35,000?
 If you haven’t been to this historic town on Lake Apopka, just 15 miles west of downtown Orlando, recently (or ever), you’ll likely be surprised.
 The Plant Street Market is just one place that shows off Winter Garden’s transition from rural Florida train burg to a place that railroad tycoon Henry B. Plant wouldn’t recognize but would roundly applaud.
 Ingenuity was his thing.
 A magnificent city hall, built in 2008, was designed to reflect the spirit of the original 1937 Art Deco building, and keeping it in the newly bustling downtown was a genius move.

-At the market, hipsters with man buns and epic facial hair and women in yoga pants pushing Euro-prams are the usual customers.
+At the Plant Street Market in Winter Garden, hipsters with man buns and epic facial hair and women in yoga pants pushing Euro-prams are the usual customers.
 Joining them are locals of all ages, throwback hippies and curious visitors seeking a new thrill near Orlando.
 They come to Plant Street Market for a stroll and a look, but likely stay for a beer, maybe even a flight, from Crooked Can Brewing Company, the market’s flagship business.
 They can pair a Crooked Can Mr. Tractor Kolsch with a slice of mushroom from Michael’s Ali Coal Fired Pizza.
 First, they watch the dough-throwing show and witness the pizza getting shoved into the blazing-hot brick oven.
 Got a whole pie?
 Recycle the pizza box in special receptacles by the exits.
 Now, that’s cool.